tonymitchell/tonymitchell/_posts/2022-05-21-setup-avr-toolchain-on-wsl.md

 At the time of writing WSL2 cannot *directly* interact with serial devices such as Arduinos or USB programmers.

-There are two workarounds:
+I've documented two workarounds:
-1. Use USB/IP to capture and expose the device in WSL.
+- [Option 1: Using USB/IP](#option-1-using-usbip) - Use USB/IP to capture and expose the device in WSL.
-1. Use a Windows version of avrdude to program the chip since it can directly access the device.
+- [Option 2: Using avrdude.exe (Windows-based)](#option-2-using-avrdudeexe-windows-based) - Use a Windows version of avrdude to program the chip since it can directly access the device.

+These choices don't conflict with each other so you can always do both and see which you prefer.

-### Using USB/IP
+### Option 1: Using USB/IP

 Recent versions of Windows and WSL2 have support for accessing host USB devices using [usbipd-win](https://github.com/dorssel/usbipd-win).